 I’m generally pretty open on my blog, but I’m selective about timing.
 I’m far more likely to talk about a problem after it’s happened than while it’s happening.
 Part of that is wanting to keep some things private, and partly it’s because I get the most benefit from writing about things post-mortem, as I’m able to reflect on the issue in a more thoughtful way.

 That factored into my choice not to do a diary-style blog.
-Plus there’s really not a lot going on in my life on a day to day basis, so I really wouldn’t have much to say.
+Plus there’s not a lot going on in my day to day life, so I wouldn’t have much to say.

 While I’ll sometimes blog about insecurities, mostly I choose not to write about minor day-to-day securities that come up.
 I feel like giving them a platform lends them greater mental importance than they’re worth.
-There are also some things I don’t share because I just don’t think it would be useful for me or for anyone else.
+And some things I don’t share because I just don’t think it would be useful for me or for anyone else.

 In many ways, I’m able to be more genuine through blogging than I can be in person.
 I have a hard time with in-person communication, which in turn makes it difficult to let the real me shine through.
 Online, my slowed thinking is much less of a problem, because I can take the time to pull my thoughts together, where I really wouldn’t have that in face-to-face communication.
 That means that my online persona is a much more effective communicator than I am “in real life”, so in a way that online persona is not true to my in-person level of functioning.

-I find that when interacting online I’m able to access parts of my core self that seldom make an appearance in real life.
+When interacting online, I’m able to access parts of my core self that seldom make an appearance in real life.
 For example, my sense of humour is a part of me that doesn’t really show up offline.

 Overall, though, I think we’re all selective to some degree about how much of ourselves we expose online, and there are things that can be picked up in person that are missing from online interaction.

 How genuine are you online?
 Is there a lot that you hold back?

 You can find more posts about identity on the blog index.